Gummibär & Friends: Operation Cotton Candy

-Gummibär & Friends: Operation Cotton Candy is an upcoming animated spy comedy film based on the Gummibär character, directed by Peter Dodd, written by Dan Berlinka and Robert Chandler, and produced by P. Jayakumar & Paul Cummins.
-A production of Toonz Media Group, Gummybear International and Telegael, Gummibär & Friends: Operation Cotton Candy is scheduled to be in theaters in 2027.
+Gummibär & Friends: Operation Cotton Candy is an upcoming animated spy comedy film based on the Gummibär character and the television series Gummibär & Friends: The Gummy Bear Show, directed by Peter Dodd, written by Dan Berlinka and Robert Chandler, and produced by P. Jayakumar & Paul Cummins.
+A production of Toonz Media Group, Gummybear International and Telegael, Gummibär & Friends: Operation Cotton Candy is scheduled to be released in theatres in 2027.

 Premise

 The film centers on the titular character Gummibär, an anthropomorphic green gummy bear alongside a group of two friends named Kala, a blue cat who is a master of martial arts, and Harry, a green chameleon who studies science.
 They are recruited by a Covert Government Agency to defeat a set of nefarious villains who are led by Dr. Verde, the antagonist who is determined to erase the color green from the planet, while Gummy thinks he is merely testing cotton candy flavors.

 Production

 Early attempts

 Development for a second film adaptation starring the Gummibär character would follow some time later after the 2012 direct-to-video animated Christmas comedy film The Yummy Gummy Search for Santa was released, which has been heavily criticized due to its poor production of animation and story.

 In February 2014, rumors circulated online that a second Gummibär film was in the works, entitled Gummy Bear 3D: The Movie, which would be produced by Stealth Media Group, Gummybear International, Oscar Generale Productions, and Spice Factory in Montreal.
-The film was noted for casting the famous American actor John Travolta as the primary voice of Gummibär for the dialogues.
-The film was scheduled to start production on September 29, 2014, and therefore, Stealth Media Group had boarded the $30 million for it.
-Soon after in 2016, the film was unveiled to have never been produced, and two of the companies that used to be involved in the production shut down after they misled the public with the budget.
+The film was noted for casting the famous American actor John Travolta as the primary voice of Gummibär.
+The film was scheduled to start production on 29 September 2014, with Stealth Media Group having boarded the $30 million for it.
+In 2016, the film was revealed to have never been produced, with two of the companies that used to be involved in the production shut down, having misled the public with the budget.